charliewahl/FloodRiskAnalysis/README.md

  ![name-of-you-image](https://github.com/charliewahl/FloodRiskAnalysis/blob/main/Download_DEM.png?raw=true)

    * download  and extract the DGM1 tiles into `Raster Data` Folder.
-In the ectracted Folder you will find a Spreadsheet with specific information on your downloaded tiles and `.xyz` tiles which will be used in further processing. for the sake of simplicity, copy both `.xyz` files into the `Rasterdata` folder.
+In each of the two ectracted folders  you will find a `.xyz` tile which will be used in further processing and a Spreadsheet with specific information on your downloaded tiles.
+For the sake of simplicity, copy both of the downloaded `.xyz` Raster tiles into the `Raster Data` folder.

  </details>